nordtal/jcore/README.md

-# Growaction.xyz java-core
+# nordtal.eu JCore
-.. is a Java library built using Gradle that provides all Java applications of growaction with libraries that are used across the whole organisation and utility classes.
+.. is a Java library built using Gradle that provides all Java applications of nordtal.eu with libraries that are used across the whole organisation and utility classes.

 ## List of libraries
 The following is a list of all libraries that come with java-core.
 For details view [build.gradle.kts](build.gradle.kts).
 All dependencies marked as `api("...")` will be available in projects that import java-core.